 Keep in mind, no matter how nice the recruiters seem or how conversational they appear, they are there to do a job – screen applicants.
 Answer the questions, be personable but never mistake their interest for genuine friendship.
 They are trying to draw you out, but now is not a great time to tell them deep family secrets.

-This kind of interview happens more by accident than anything else.
+The impromptu interview – This kind of interview happens more by accident than anything else.
 An employer looking to fill a vacant position happens to meet someone that they would consider employing.

 They then seize the initiative to begin discussing their role with this unsuspecting candidate.
 Their manner and style of questioning would be a subdued and superficially of a social nature.